Tracking the Right Safety Metrics

 2. Set a goal.
 Make an informed decision on what your goal should be and how long it might take to achieve.

-3. Choose your leading and lagging indicators to track.
+Choose your leading and lagging indicators to track.
 Choose metrics that can help you to achieve your goal over time.

-4. Start gathering data.
+3. Start gathering data.
 Begin collecting the leading indicator data for the time period you decided on as well as the data for your goal during that same time period.

-5. Periodically assess (and adjust!) your indicators and goals over time.
+4. Periodically assess (and adjust!) your indicators and goals over time.
 Assemble the results into a graph to determine whether there is a positive relationship between your leading indicator and your goal.
 Communicate your progress with administrators and employees.
 Did the actions that you took help you to achieve your goal?
 If not, think about how you can get on track.
 OSHA recommends that you customize the type and number of indicators to your needs, resources, and abilities as they evolve over time.

 How can Vector EHS Management Software Help?

 EHS management software significantly streamlines the collection and analysis of safety data.
-With Vector EHS, our new EHS management system, data from ALL safety activities — such as incidents, inspections, reported hazards, and more — can be recorded using standardized forms and stored in a single, centralized location.
+With Vector EHS, data from ALL safety activities – such as incidents, inspections, reported hazards, and more – can be recorded using standardized forms and stored in a single, centralized location.
 This enables you to report on uniform data elements and develop common safety metrics for your entire organization.
 The Vector EHS dashboard also provides access to data, charts, and graphs to save you valuable time and effort in monitoring your metrics.